 Accessible Educational Materials (AEM) and AT

-Accessible educational materials, or AEM, are materials that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphic, audio, video).
+Accessible educational materials (AEM) are materials that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphic, audio, video).
 Students with vision impairments, physical disabilities, and/or reading disabilities from organic dysfunction may need AEM in order to receive FAPE or achieve “effective communication” under Title II.
-Assistive Technology may be used and/or required to access AEM.
+AT may be used and/or required to access AEM.

 The following are some examples of features that can be changed to make educational materials more accessible for a student: